Our Traumatic Brain Injury Team

-In 2009, OHSU’s trauma service treated 2,357 patients.
 Our trauma surgeons partner with their extremely capable colleagues in OHSU’s departments of emergency medicine, radiology, neurosurgery, orthopedics and plastic surgery to offer the most comprehensive care in the region.
-We have two highly trained and experienced trauma coordinators.
+Meet OHSU's trauma team.

 Many of our trauma patients are critically injured.
 OHSU often treats patients who are transferred from other trauma centers to receive the high level of care we offer.

 OHSU's Neurosciences Critical Care Program takes a multidisciplinary approach to acute neurocritical care.
 This is short-term intensive care for patients with life-threatening traumatic injuries.

 Our highly trained specialists work together to care for people with the most serious injuries.
 We partner with OHSU's departments of neurology, neurological surgery, anesthesiology and peri-operative medicine, pulmonary and critical care medicine and neuro-interventional radiology as well as the OHSU Stroke Center.

 In addition to specially trained physicians and surgeons, our team includes: